emundo/emubot/docs/configuration.rst

 (such as ordering a pizza).
 These topics can (and sometimes should) be separated into different *agents*.
 An agent encompasses all the information required to fulfull user requests and is often also referred to simply as *the bot*.
 But a bot as a whole can also include multiple agents, even if the user does not realize that different agents are handling his requests.
-The :code:`emubot` framework allows you to send requests to multiple agents:
+The :code:`emubot` framework allows you to send requests to multiple agents.
-You might to have a higher priority on answering requests to order a pizza than replying to smalltalk.

 Each of your agents has an :code:`executionIndex`.
 The lower the index, the earlier a request will be sent to this agent.
 The NLP service will then return a score between 0 and 1: If it is 100% sure that it can answer the query correctly,